ado999/harvest/readme2.md

 Profiles provide an easy way to segregate parts of application configuration.
 Currently implemented are:

-* dev - Contains script for populating the DB with sample data (default)
+* dev - Contains script for populating the DB with sample data (active by default)
 * prod - Profile created for production
 * test - Configures DB connection using Testcontainers
 * no-mail - Disables sending emails

 ### Mail configuration

-If "no-mail" profile is not active application requires SMTP credentials.
+Application requires SMTP credentials if "no-mail" profile is not active.
 This can be done by:

 * Creating "secrets.yml" file in resources directory: